donut-party/system/README.md

 configuration values that will get passed to the signal handlers.

 In the example above, we've defined a `::ds/start` signal handlers.
 Signal handlers are just functions with one argument, a map.
-What is included in this map?

 This map includes the key `::ds/config`, and its value is taken from the `::ds/config` key in your component definition.
 In the example above, that means that the map will contain `{:items 10}`.
 You can see that the `::ds/start` signal handler destructures `::ds/config` out of its first argument, and then looks up `:items`.

 (Other key/value pairs get added to the signal handler's map, and I'll cover those as we need them.)